PrestaShop/open-source/content/releases/prestashop80.md

                                 <strong>Find out exactly what went wrong if the installation fails.</strong> If debug mode is on, a full stack trace will be displayed after something goes wrong during the installation process.
 This will definitely help developers pinpoint the source of the problem.
                             </p>
                             <p>
-                                <strong>Extend the installation process.</strong> Modules now include a callback <code>postInstall()</code>, allowing them to executed code after the shop’s installation is finished.
+                                <strong>Extend the installation process.</strong> Modules now include a callback <code>postInstall()</code>, allowing them to execute code after the shop’s installation is finished.
 This provides the developers with new possibilities, like add extra steps to the installation, preload assets, or preprocess data.
                             </p>
                         </div>
                     <div class="row">